Bio:

 As a projection designer, I consider myself a trespasser, questioning the barriers we erect between media and passionately pursuing new technologies as they intersect in film, theatre, and opera.
 However, my eagerness to destroy is built upon a purpose of preservation.
 The integration of digital media and traditional theatre is at once inevitable and impossible.
 Vast new possibilities are opened up by imposing the digital upon the stage, replacing sets, costumes, props, and even bodies.
 Though seen by many as the salvation for live performance, the cinematic is, at its core, incompatible with the theatrical.
 In theatre, we know nothing is real.
 The actor plays the character.
 The set represents the place.
 Nothing is itself…until projections are introduced.
 The photorealism bypasses the dramatic and is elevated to the dogmatic, much like the director’s statement in the playbill.
 Projections are both gilded and gelded by the real.

-My work serves to conquer this disunion, using new technologies not as fetishized spectacles, but as integrated and borderless scenic elements, supporting and honoring the essential traditions of theatre and opera.
+My work serves to conquer this disunion, using new technologies not as fetishized spectacles, but as integrated and borderless scenic elements, supporting and honoring the essential traditions of theatre by extending reality, not replacing it.
 As Herbert Blau says in Blooded Thought, “the one inalienable and arcane truth of theatre [is] that the living person performing there may die in front of your eyes, and is in fact doing so.”
 My work is defined in its own destruction, through fragmentation, negative space, mutability by live gesture, and an abandonment of screens in favor of ghosted and fully immersive projections which can be obscured, bled out, and interrupted.
 I give my projections a body so that they may die.
 I walk the line between conqueror and custodian, heathen and acolyte, and am governed above all by an uncompromising passion for the ephemerality of live performance.

 Steadicam filming for Presidio Theatre's Magic Lamp